Don't suffer from "Sudden Wealth Syndrome" where you spend more than you have won and find yourself broker than before your good fortune.

 STOP before you lose it all.

-What to do of you win the lottery:
+What to do if you win the lottery:

 1. Make copies of the lottery ticket and put the original in a safe place.

-Don't leave the original on the copier glasss!
+Don't leave the original on the scanner or copier glass!

 2. Do not tell anyone for 48 or 72 hours.